Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Methods

 \subsection{Sampling workflow}

 In order to sample from the statistical epigenetic model using QA, the statistics first need to be extracted from the ChIP-based dataset and the model needs to be adapted to a QA device.
 The steps associated with this preparation are listed below.
-In \ref{sec:Results} we discuss the sampling process and the associated results.
+In Sec.~\ref{sec:Results} we present the sampling results; here we describe the methodological steps required to obtain them.